Form 4

-Form 4 is stored in SEC's EDGAR database.
+Form 4 is stored in SEC's EDGAR database and academic researchers make these reports freely available as structured datasets in the Harvard Dataverse.

 A Form 4 must be filed before the end of the second business day following a change in ownership of securities or derivative securities (including the exercise or grant of stock options) for individuals subject to Section 16 of the Securities Exchange Act of 1934.

 Transaction codes

 Each transaction listed on the Form 4 filing has a transaction code: